 Please call the FLASH Customer Service.
 Under certain circumstances it is possible for us to find your PIN-code with the serial number of your card.

 Are you calling from a public telephone cabin?
 The national operator who owns these cabins can block this function in order to force you to redial again and to pay the surcharge one more time.
 Try using another cabin.

-How can I send SMS with my Flash card?
+Can I send SMS with my FLASH card?